Sharon Ann Murphy

 My ultimate goal as a historian is a better understanding of the nineteenth-century world by looking through the lens of institutions that intimately affected the lives of everyday people, just as those people—in turn—shaped the development of those institutions.
 I am particularly interested in the complex interactions between financial institutions and their clientele.
 I focus on understanding why financial institutions emerged, how they were marketed to and received by the public, and what the reciprocal relations were between the institutions and the community at large.
-My first book, Investing in Life: Insurance in Antebellum America (The Johns Hopkins University Press, 2010; paperback 2013; winner of the 2012 Hagley Prize for the best book in business history), considers the creation and expansion of the American life insurance industry from its early origins in the 1810s through the 1860s, and examines how its growth paralleled and influenced the emergence of the middle class.
-My latest book, Banking on Slavery: Financing Southern Expansion in the Antebellum United States, examines the critical role played by southern banks in supporting and promoting the system of slavery on the frontier, particularly through the use of enslaved people as a loan collateral.
-Commercial bank involvement with slave property occurred throughout the antebellum period and across the South.
-The use of the enslaved as collateral, and the readiness of banks to foreclose on this property, placed southern banking institutions at the heart of the buying and selling of slave property, one of the most reviled aspects of the slave system.
-My 2018-2019 sabbatical to research this project is being supported by a fellowship from the American Council of Learned Societies, the National Endowment for the Humanities, and numerous archival research grants.
+My first book, Investing in Life: Insurance in Antebellum America, considers the creation and expansion of the American life insurance industry from its early origins in the 1810s through the 1860s, and examines how its growth paralleled and influenced the emergence of the middle class.
+My latest book, Banking on Slavery: Financing Southern Expansion in the Antebellum United States, examines the critical role played by southern banks in supporting and promoting the system of slavery on the frontier, particularly through the use of enslaved lives as loan collateral.
+This project has been supported by fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, and numerous archival research grants.

-Murphy, S. (2017) Other People’s Money: How Banking Worked in the Early American Republic.
-Baltimore, MD: Johns Hopkins University Press, 2017. https://jhupbooks.press.jhu.edu/content/other-peoples-money
+Other People’s Money: How Banking Worked in the Early American Republic, Johns Hopkins University Press, 2017. https://jhupbooks.press.jhu.edu/content/other-peoples-money